tete1030/openwrt-fastbuild-actions/README.md

 ### First-time building 第一次编译

 These step is for making a base builder.
-When you need a fresh rebuilding of everything, you can execute this by publishing a new release or use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mannually trigger a rebuilding with parameters `Type`: `docker-build` and empty `Client Payload`.
+When you need a fresh rebuilding of everything, you can execute this by publishing a new release or use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mannually trigger a rebuilding with parameters "Type/Task": `docker-build` and empty "Client Payload".

 The building process generally takes **1.5~3 hours** depending on your config.